hetty1120/AI_Propositional_Logic/README.txt

 Readme!
-1. Individual work
-2. Work is done with python 3
+1. Work is done with python 3
-3. Instruction on running projects:
+2. Instruction on running projects:

 For two python files (BMC.py & DPLL.py):
 1)	Run them in terminal;
 2)	The program will first ask the user how many sentences should be read as knowledge base, please type a number;
 3)	Follow the instruction showed on screen and type knowledge base (one sentence per line);
 4)	The screen will then show a sentence to ask user to type sentences which should be checked.
 One sentence per line and the program will give the answer immediately.
-When the check is done, please type ¡°END¡±.
+When the check is done, please type Â¡Â°ENDÂ¡Â±.

 Input format:
 Since program is sensitive to the format of the input, here is the input for four questions.